AguaClara/humic_acid/Humic Acid Fall 2018.md

 ## Conclusions
-The first preliminary test indicated that humic acid solution obeys the Beer's Law so that we could continue to use the spectrophotometer to determine the humic acid concentration.
-More results will be updated in the future.
-[The conclusion part needs more details.
-For example, why is your observation important to your future work.]
+The first preliminary test indicated that humic acid solution obeys the Beer's Law.
+The results from this test prove that the spectrophotometer could be used in the future to determine humic acid concentration.

+The results from the second preliminary test proved that humic acid samples run through the experimental apparatus also follow Beer's Law relationship.
+Through linear regression, the linear relationship between humic acid concentration and its absorbance was obtained: y = 0.227x + 0.262

+Where y is the abosrbance and x is the concentration of humic acid.
+Since Beer's Law is upheld by this experiment,  spectrophotometry can therefore be utilized to analyze absorbances of humic acid in the system.

+The results from the third preliminary test showed that the clay turbidity and the absorbance of clay are related linearly.
+The relationship was obtained: y = 0.0199x + 0.0554

+Where y is the absorbance of clay and x is the turbidity.
+This relationship was derived by performing a linear regression on the data collected in test 3.
+This relationship has big implications for the team's future work: by measuring the effluent turbidity of a clay-humic-acid sample, the absorbance of the clay can be calculated using the equation above.
+The absorbance of clay can be subtracted from the total absorbance reading from the spectrophotometer, yielding the humic acid absorbance in the stream.
+Ultimately, this calculation will allow for future work in determining effluent humic acid concentration and the effectiveness of the treatment process for humic acid.

 ## Future Work